Pixel checker can help you align your pixels and code the design just as the designer created it.

 To adjust the transparency use the slider or press keys 1-0

 Press Reset to restart the original view of the design.

 You can also press CMD + 0 to

 The background around the design is turned on by default (whenever you go to the Pixel checker tool) so you can see where your design ends.

 Press the square button or the B key to toggle the background.

-Note: If for some reason you experience issues with Pixel Cecher, please, perform the following command: Help > Troubleshooting > Clear Previews
+If for some reason you experience issues with Pixel Checker, please, perform the following command: Help > Troubleshooting > Clear Previews

 The transparency feature of Pixel checker might be problematic on some Linux distributions with specific graphics drivers.